dunchen/dunchen/_posts/2021-6-21-ResIST Layer-Wise Decomposition of ResNets for Distributed Training.md

 If a parameter is only partitioned to a single sub-ResNet, aggregation simplifies to copying the parameter into the global model.
 After aggregation, layers from the global model are re-partitioned randomly to create a new group of sub-ResNets, and this entire process is repeated.

+{% include image.html url="/images/resist/Decentralized (1).png" description="Figure 3: A depiction of the decentralized repartition procedure.
+This example partitions a ResNet with eight blocks into four different sub-ResNets.
+The blue-green-red squares dictate the data that lies per worker; the orange column dictates the last classification layer.
+As seen in the figure, each worker (from initialization partition to local training and decentralized repartition) is responsible for only a fraction of parameters of the whole network.
+The whole ResNet is never fully stored, communicated or updated on a single worker during training." %}

 ### Implementation Details

 We provide an implementation of **ResIST** in PyTorch, using the NCCL communication package.